enasequence/read_docs/cli_06.md

 ### Info file

-You can also provide a separate info file that contains the metadata fields listed above.
+You can also provide the metadata fields in a separate info file.
 The info file has the same format as the manifest file.

 When a separate info file is used then the manifest file must contain the `INFO` field pointing to the info file.